mikejac/node-red-contrib-google-smarthome/README.md

 5. Log in to your service.
 Username and password is the ones you specified in the configuration node.
 6. Start using the Google Assistant.
 ---
+It seems that the Google Smart Home app is taken partially out of test after some time (months?).
+Existing devices works fine but new devices cannot be added and existing devices cannot be deleted.
+The Management node will output messages like this:

+        "_type": "actions-requestsync",
+        "msg": {
+                "error": {
+                        "code": 400,
+                        "message": "Request contains an invalid argument.",
+                        "status": "INVALID_ARGUMENT"
+                }
+        }

+Go to [Actions on Google Console](https://console.actions.google.com), select the *Simulator* and start the test again.

+---
 ## Credits
 Parts of this README and large parts of the code comes from Google.
 [Actions on Google: Smart Home sample using Node.js](https://github.com/actions-on-google/smart-home-nodejs) in particular has been of great value.